-I’m going to do a general recap of a few trades I did one week when the market was hot, sharing the general do’s and don’ts when the market is hot.
+This is a general recap of a few trades I did one week when the market was hot, sharing some of the general do’s and don’ts when the market is hot.

 If you’re really shorted, for example you break down around $2.70 or $2.65, if you want to cover the end of the day then you make nothing because the risk reward is not there.
 So, you need to be careful when doing this.
 When you are using BAM short strategies, always make sure the last spike is enough, has good risk reward, and trading started on a volume.